Tuesday, August 18, 2015

 Sharon Cindrich, (757) 668-7028

 Children’s Hospital of The King’s Daughters is the only freestanding children’s hospital in Virginia and serves the medical and surgical needs of the nearly 500,000 children throughout greater Hampton Roads, the Eastern Shore of Virginia and northeastern North Carolina.
-The CHKD Health System operates primary care pediatric practices, surgical practices, multi-service health centers and satellite offices throughout its service region.
+The CHKD Health System operates primary care pediatric practices, surgical practices, multi-service health centers, pediatric urgent care and satellite offices throughout its service region.

 Top of page

-As the only freestanding children’s hospital in Virginia, CHKD serves the medical and surgical needs of a region with nearly 500,000 children, including greater Hampton Roads, the Peninsula and northeastern North Carolina.
-Learn more at CHKD.org.
+CHKD is the only freestanding children’s hospital in Virginia and the heart of a comprehensive pediatric healthcare network that serves the medical and surgical needs of more than 450,000 children throughout greater Hampton Roads, the Eastern Shore of Virginia and northeastern North Carolina.

 Top of page